MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 ## Objective 3: reaching potential contributors to the organization
-We looked at the census data and picked up zip codes of the wealthiest areas in NYC and tech companies.
-We than choose a few for fundraising objective containing, among others the following:
+For fundraising objective we looked at the census data and picked up zip codes of the wealthiest areas in NYC and tech companies.
+We thenn choose those station located in areas with the highest average income including, among others the following:

 *	86th St.
 *	Franklin St.